Showing posts with label Arts and Cultural Heritage. Show all posts

 I was undoubtedly in the land of the 'sweet and charming' people since I was at the sugar center of the Philippines...
 The Negros Island.

-From Dumaguete to Bacolod, you'll see the massive plantations of sugarcane on both sides of the road, passing by several cities.
+From Dumaguete to Bacolod, you'll see massive sugarcane plantations on both sides of the road, passing by several cities.

 Yes, Negros Occidental is the province of the Philippines with the most cities, primarily due to its prosperous sugar industry

-The sugar industry is so huge that they supply the entire Philippines and even exports it to other countries.
+The sugar industry is so huge that it supplies the entire Philippines and even exports it to other countries.

-Arriving in Bacolod after a long journey on a bus, I was greeted with a Negrense brand of hospitality, a sweet smile, and a pleasant melodious voice.
+Arriving in Bacolod after a long bus journey, I was greeted with a Negrense brand of hospitality, a sweet smile, and a pleasant, melodious voice.

 I'm in Bacolod!
-The City of Smile and the home of the famous "Maskara Festival."
+The City of Smile is the home of the famous "Maskara Festival."

 That was my 5th time visiting Bacolod, and I love returning to one of the most highly urbanized cities and one of the most livable cities in the Philippines.